Click Below to Skip Ahead

 1. All-White Beagles Are Not Formally Recognized as Beagles

 Beagle breed standards dictate that a true White Beagle is not a Beagle at all.
 It must have some color markings to be considered a Beagle.
-The most common Beagle marking is the tricolor consisting of white, black, and tan.
+The most common Beagle marking is the tricolor, which consists of white, black, and tan.
 As such, most Beagle puppies sold as White Beagles may be all white when young but will grow up with some other colors in their markings.

-Alternatively, albinism can be seen in the breed, but albino dogs are more likely to be born blind, are susceptible to UV rays, and can suffer other health problems.
+Alternatively, albinism can be seen in the breed, but albino dogs are more likely to be born blind, are susceptible to UV rays, and can suffer from other health problems.
 Finally, a White Beagle may, in fact, be a mixed breed that combines a Beagle with another breed of dog.
-The closest thing to a truly White Beagle is that of the lemon-white beagle, but those with very light tan markings can also appear nearly white.
+The closest thing to a truly White Beagle is the lemon-white Beagle, but those with very light tan markings can also appear nearly white.

 Final Thoughts